DonMask/thermal-rotational-coupling-study/README.md

 # Analytic Study of Thermal-Rotational Coupling in Cryogenic Superconducting Toroids

 This repository contains the LaTeX source code for the paper "Analytic Study of Thermal-Rotational Coupling in Cryogenic Superconducting Toroids" by Teodor Berger, published in May 2025.
-The study investigates thermal-rotational coupling in a cryogenically cooled superconducting torus.
+The study analytically investigates thermal-rotational coupling in a cryogenically cooled superconducting torus.

 ## Metadata
 - **Author**: Teodor Berger